CarolPacifico0/Ptch2/README.md

 During my internship at the University of São Paulo (USP), I conducted research on medulloblastoma, a pediatric brain tumor, which deepened my interest in the genetic mechanisms underlying this disease.
 This project focuses on analyzing PTCH2 mutations and their potential impact on medulloblastoma development.

-Using data from the COSMIC database and bioinformatics tools like BLAST and ClinVar, I performed a comprehensive analysis of PTCH2, exploring potential pathogenic variants and their implications in cancer biology.
+Using data from the COSMIC database and bioinformatics tools like BLAST and ClinVar, I performed a comprehensive analysis of PTCH2, exploring potential pathogenic variants and their implications in cancer biology, and for statistical analysis I used Python.